mdabdullajobayer/Laravel/README.md

   6. Controllers and Routing Controllers
   7. Request and Response Handling
   8. Form Handling and Validation
-  9. Eloquent ORM (Object-Relational Mapping)
+  9. Eloquent ORM (Object-Relational Mapping)enter code here
   10. Database Migrations and Seeding
   11. Middleware in Laravel
   12. Authentication and User Management